 - The rental provider must ensure an electrical safety check of all electrical appliances, installations and fittings is conducted every 2 years by a licensed or registered electrician;

 - The rental provider must provide the renter with the date of the most recent safety check upon request; and

 - If an electrical safety check has not been conducted within the last 2 years the rental provider must arrange one as soon as practicable upon a renter occupying the premises.

 A record of an electrical safety check must include the following information:

-For more information see the draft Residential Tenancies Regulations 2020
+For more information see the authorised Residential Tenancies Regulations 2021

 The advice provided in these guidelines is of a general nature only and is a summary of the main legislation and regulations affecting electrical safety in the relevant states described.
 It is not to be treated as a comprehensive appraisal of all electrical safety legislation and regulations in force.
 This advice does not constitute legal advice and should not be relied upon as such.
 The advice is a summary of guidelines published by state and territory government websites.
 Accordingly, we have relied on the accuracy of the content published by the relevant websites in compiling this advice.
 You should seek legal or other professional advice before acting or relying on any of the content.